-Clause 7 of Bill C-56 amends the list of definitions in section 2 of the Copyright Act.
-In particular, it repeals the definitions of "package" and "wares" and of "distinguishing guise" and adds "proposed trade-mark," "sign" and "release" to the definitions set out in section 2 of the Trade-marks Act.
+Clause 7 of Bill C-8 amends the list of definitions in section 2 of the Trade-marks Act.
+In particular, it repeals the definitions of "package" and "wares" and of "distinguishing guise" and adds "proposed trade-mark," "sign" and "release."